fanky10/resume/README.md

 - Implemented and optimized core components and frameworks for reusability across multiple Android applications.
 - Worked closely with QA engineers to define test strategies and ensure the delivery of high-quality software.

+#### Android Fundamentals Professor, Fagdut (2016 - 2016)

+I worked as Android professor teaching Android Fundamentls.
+The course was designed for students who are new to programming, and want to learn how to build Android apps.
+The students didn't need any programming experience to take this course, but it was a plus if they did.
+The course took 30h divided in 10 weekly classes of 3h each

+*Content:*
+- Android Introduction
+- Key concepts to build an Android application
+- Building your first UI
+- Data Persistence
+- Working Asynchronously
+- Common Android Libraries
+- Distributing your application

 #### SSr.
 Adv.
 Web Developer, Globant (2014 - 2015)

 _Clients:_